catmus-guidelines/catmus-guidelines.github.io/data/guidelines/en/index.md

-## CATMuS, common rules for the transcription of medieval and modern roman sources
+## CATMuS, common rules for the transcription of documents from the middle ages to today

 This website presents the standards collectively established by the CATMuS community (standing for *Consistent Approaches to Transcribing ManuScripts*).
 It lists a series of recommendations concerning the transcription of medieval and modern documents.
 It does not cover practices for earlier phases (such as the segmentation into zones or lines[^1]) or later phases (like text normalization, development of abbreviations[^2], etc).